JakesDourado/NowBank/README.md

 This is a project of a fake bank web application.

-You can find the [demo here](404-bank.vercel.app)
+You can find the [demo here](https://now-bank.vercel.app/)

 ## About:

-Project based on Accenture & Gama Academy's React Challenge Fake Bank Web Application created on top of [Douglas Morais desafio-accenture-react](https://github.com/mrdouglasmorais/desafio-accenture-react)
+Project based on React
+Fake Bank Web Application
 **Now Bank** communicates using REST endpoints.
 You can find the API Documentation [here](https://accenture-java-desafio.herokuapp.com/swagger-ui.html#/)

 Project written in [TypeScript](https://www.typescriptlang.org/)